Rezangyal/measure/README.md

 # C++ measure

-Old school header only measure library based on std::chrono and RDTSC instruction.
+Header only measure library based on std::chrono and RDTSC instruction.
 You can choose thread or recursion safe implementation.
+Human readable or csv reporting is available.

 Optionally QureryPerformanceCounter support (MSVC only).
+Additional backends and reporters can be defined.

 Easy to use, high precision, can work in the live environment.